-Interest in Forensic Genealogy was the deciding factor in attending the 2014 Institute on Forensic Genealogy in Dallas, Texas.
+Interest in Forensic Genealogy was the deciding factor in attending several Institutes on Forensic Genealogy given by The Council for the Advancement of Forensic Genealogy.
 I live in Santa Barbara County, California and am a member of several local societies, such as the Central Coast Paralegal Association, the Santa Barbara County Genealogical Society, and the San Luis Obispo County Genealogical Society.

 Some California resource in-house examples include old county histories, gold mining, court records, marriage, divorce, and birth indexes (fiche and film) for various years, statewide 1890 Great Register (3 volumes) and many individual county Great Register compilations, a database of California county burials of American Civil War veterans, which includes both Union and Confederate men and many county genealogical society information texts.